-The status of publicly available lidar data in Washington is shown in figure 1.
-By enhancing coordination between 3DEP and various government and private organizations in Washington, it may be possible to realize more than the cited conservative benefits and attain the higher potential benefits for many business uses.
+For New Hampshire, approximately 78 percent of the identified business use requirements will be met in flood risk management and natural resources conservation uses, as shown in table 2.
+The status of publicly available lidar data in New Hampshire is shown in figure 1.
+By enhancing coordination between 3DEP and various government and private organizations in New Hampshire, it may be possible to realize more than the cited conservative benefits and attain the higher potential benefits for many business uses.

-The following examples highlight how 3DEP data can support business uses in Washington: (1) Enhanced elevation data could enable State, regional, and local governments to more effectively implement natural resources conservation practices while providing additional cost savings to the public.
-If lidar data were available nationally, public and private organizations would expand their use of lidar for planning and site-level engineering to reduce field work for conservation projects such as grade stabilization, ponds, grassed waterways, pipelines, terracing, and wetland restoration.
-(2) Lidar data provide high-quality terrain information as input for more accurate and less expensive hydrologic and hydraulic modeling for flood studies; design of structures such as bridges and culverts to accommodate runoff and flooding from large rain events (fig. 2); retention dam design, dam breach studies, and stormwater management and engineering.
-Lidar data also aid the identification of vulnerable properties within a floodplain, facilitating better floodplainmanagement decisions and education of the public on true flood risks.
-Dynamic 3D models that include lidar data provide more detailed information on the potential effects of flooding.
+The following examples highlight how 3DEP data can support business uses in New Hampshire: (1) Lidar data provide high-quality terrain information as input for more accurate and less expensive hydrologic and hydraulic modeling for flood studies; for the design of structures, such as bridges and culverts, to accommodate runoff and flooding from large rain events (fig. 2); and for retention dam design, dam breach studies, and stormwater management and engineering.
+Lidar data also aid the identification of vulnerable properties within a floodplain, facilitating better floodplain-management decisions and education of the public on true flood risks, potentially resulting in avoided costs during flood events.
+Dynamic 3D models show the potential impact of flooding.
+(2) Enhanced elevation data could enable State, regional, and local governments to more effectively implement natural resources conservation practices, such as grade stabilization, dam safety, habitat easements, pipelines, terracing, and wetland restoration, while providing additional cost savings to the public.
+If lidar data were available, public and private organizations would expand their use of lidar for planning and site-level engineering to reduce field work for conservation projects.